Cord Cutting Guides, News, and Reviews

 If you want even more sports channels, you can pay $9 more per month for the fuboTV Sports Extra add-on pack, which includes NFL RedZone, Fight Network, FNTSY Sports Network, Fox College Sports channels, and more.

 These streaming video services are quite different in terms of price.
-Philo provides a single package along with the option of an add-on.
-Philo’s primary package has 58 channels and runs $20 per month.
-Customers who would like another dozen channels will pay an additional $4 per month.
-All of this is very cheap for a live TV service!
+Philo provides a single package along with the option of add-ons.
+Philo’s only package has over 60 channels and costs $25 per month.
+Adding Epix costs another $6 per month, while adding Starz will set viewers back $9 per month.
+All of this is very cheap for a live TV streaming service — something we really liked when we checked out the service for our Philo review.

 Alternatively, fuboTV has several package options available.
 The Ultra package runs $80 per month and provides nearly 200 channels.
 The Family Plan with Showtime runs $74.99.
 The basic Family package runs $65 per month, providing 114 channels.

-If cost is your primary concern, Philo’s $20 monthly fee for basic service is appealing.
-If getting sports and local news is more important to you, it might be worth paying $55 or more per month for fuboTV.
+If cost is your primary concern, Philo’s $25 monthly fee for basic service is appealing.
+If getting sports and local news is more important to you, it might be worth paying $65 or more per month for fuboTV (for more on why that is, be sure to check out our fuboTV review).

 Choosing between these two services comes down to what you want to watch.
 There’s no need to make a commitment to either fuboTV or Philo right now.
-Each streaming service provides a convenient 7-day free trial period that doesn’t require any type of contract or commitment.
-As long as you have a sustainable web connection, you can stream either of these services.
+Each streaming service provides a convenient, seven-day free trial that doesn’t require a contract.
+As long as you have a reliable internet connection, you can stream either of these services.
 However, there are meaningful differences between fuboTV and Philo that will ultimately shape your decision.

-If you watch a lot of local channels, sports, and/or news, fuboTV is optimal — Philo offers no such channels.
-However, if you are partial to cable channels such as Discovery, FYI, A&E, AMC, and Cartoon Network and aren’t interested in watching much else, Philo TV is perfect for you.
-If you want to watch movies and series on Showtime, check out fuboTV — Philo doesn’t offer Showtime, HBO, or similar premium channels.
+If you watch a lot of local channels, sports, and/or news, fuboTV may be the better choice, as Philo offers no such channels.
+However, if you are partial to cable channels such as Discovery, FYI, A&E, AMC, and Cartoon Network, and aren’t interested in watching much else, Philo TV may be perfect for you.
+If you want to watch movies and series on SHOWTIME, check out fuboTV because Philo offers STARZ but no other premium networks (meaning no SHOWTIME or HBO).

-However, if cost is your primary concern, you will undoubtedly favor Philo, as it costs a mere $20 per month.
-If you are willing to limit your channel options to reality TV and lifestyle shows along with other content commonly featured on the top cable TV channels, you’ll be more than happy with Philo.
-However, Philo’s content doesn’t extend outside of these genres.
+However, if cost is your primary concern, Philo may be your best bet, as it costs a mere $25 per month.
+If you are willing to limit your programming options to reality TV and lifestyle shows, as well as other content commonly featured on popular cable TV channels, you’ll be more than happy with Philo.
+However, Philo’s content doesn’t extend beyond these genres.

 Your email address will not be published.